Power of attorney

 You can restrict the types of decisions your attorney can make, or let them make all decisions on your behalf.

 If you’re setting up an LPA for financial decisions, your attorney must keep accounts and make sure their money is kept separate from yours.
 You can ask for regular details of how much is spent and how much money you have.
-This offers you an extra layer of protection.
-These details can be sent to your solicitor or a family member if you lose capacity.
+These details can be sent to your solicitor or a family member if you lose mental capacity.
+This offers an extra layer of protection.

 LPA for health and care decisions